appliedengineering/motorcontrol/Telemetry/README.md

 If you're getting errors with methods not showing up in cython, it's due to an invalid brew installation.
 From what I can tell, the latest `zeromq.rb` script is also corrupt when dealing with draft methods.
 You can find `zeromq.rb` at `/usr/local/Homebrew/Library/Taps/homebrew/homebrew-core/Formula`.

-So far, the only `zeromq.rb` script that works is as follows:
+So far, the only `zeromq.rb` script that has been tested to work is as follows:
 ```
 class Zeromq < Formula
   desc "High-performance, asynchronous messaging library"